FAQ for Electronic Resources in the Network Zone

 There should be no impact on your patrons.
 The search results for the collections activated in the Network Zone appear the same in Primo as those activated in the Institution Zone.
 Links go through your institution’s default proxy server.

-What kind of functionality is not allowed in the Network Zone?
+What kind of functionality is allowed in the Network Zone?

 Is purchase information still linked to the electronic collection?